-Cultural Matching of the Facilitator.
-Adaptations to the intervention through cultural matching of the facilitator to participants were present in over a third of all studies (k=8).
-Cultural matching of the facilitator included matching facilitators and participants for ethnicity as well as other characteristics such as gender or language as a way of improving acceptability of the intervention (Bahu, 2019; Eichfeld et al., 2019; Eskici et al., 2021; Goninon et al., 2021; Hahm et al., 2019; Hammad et al., 2020; James & Noel, 2013; Vera et al., 2022).
-Studies that included matching cultural backgrounds to participants discussed the benefits of building therapeutic alliance (Hahm et al., 2019; Hammad et al., 2020), as well as rapport and trust (Bahu, 2019; Hammad et al., 2020; James & Noel, 2013).
-This was particularly notable in studies that included participants with histories of interpersonal traumas whereby participants and facilitators were matched on demographics such as ethnicity and gender.
-All articles that included cultural matching between facilitators and participants reported training and/or supervision of facilitators to ensure cultural competency is achieved as well as intervention fidelity.
+Adaptations to the intervention through cultural matching of the facilitator to participants was present in over a third of all studies (k=8).
+Cultural matching of the facilitator included matching facilitators and participants for ethnicity as well as other characteristics such as gender or language as a way of improving acceptability of the intervention (Vera et al., 2022; Eskici et al., 2021; Goninon et al., 2020; Eichfeld et al., 2019; James & Noel., 2013; Hahm et al., 2019; Hammad., 2020; Bahu., 2019).
+Studies which included matching cultural backgrounds to participants discussed benefits in building therapeutic alliance (Hahm et al., 2019; Hammad., 2020), as well as rapport and trust (James & Noel., 2013; Hammad., 2020; Bahu., 2019).
+This was particularly notable in studies which included participants with histories of interpersonal traumas whereby participants and facilitators were matched on demographics such as ethnicity and gender.
+All papers which included cultural matching between facilitators and participants reported training and/or supervision of facilitators to ensure cultural competency is achieved as well as intervention fidelity.